Casao/Dancer-Plugin-Paginate/README.md

 The paginate keyword is used to add a pagination processing to a route.
 It will:

 - Check if the request is AJAX (and stop processing if set to ajax-only).
-=item Extract the data from Headers, Parameters, or Both.
+- Extract the data from Headers, Parameters, or Both.
-=item Store these in vars.
+- Store these in vars.
-=item Run the provided coderef for the route.
+- Run the provided coderef for the route.
-=item Add proper headers and change status to 206 if coderef was successful.
+- Add proper headers and change status to 206 if coderef was successful.

 Vars:

 - range - An arrayref of \[start, end\]
-=item range\_unit - The Range Unit provided in the request.
+- range\_unit - The Range Unit provided in the request.

 In your response, you an optionally provide the following vars to customize response:

 - total - The total count of items.
 Will be replaced with '\*' if not provided.
-=item return\_range - An arrayref of provided \[start, end\] values in your response.
+- return\_range - An arrayref of provided \[start, end\] values in your response.
 Original will be reused if not provided.
-=item return\_range\_unit - The unit of the range in your response.
+- return\_range\_unit - The unit of the range in your response.
 Original will be reused if not provided.

 # AUTHOR